Generic selectors

 Nnamdi Azikiwe Stadium. -photo credit to Mighty Mohammed @The__Vyrus

-Nnamdi Azikiwe Stadium in Enugu State also makes this list of the biggest stadiums in Nigeria.
+Nnamdi Azikiwe Stadium in Enugu State is also included in this list of the biggest stadiums in Nigeria.
 The venue, which opened in 1959, currently hosts home matches for Enugu Rangers, a formidable outfit in Nigeria's Professional Football League.
 It was renovated in 1970.

 Nnamdi Azikiwe Stadium, named after Nigeria's first president, has a capacity of 22,000.
 It is one of the oldest stadiums in Nigeria and boasts a rich history of hosting colourful cultural, political, and sporting events.